arodiss/prisonersDilemma/README.md

 Following parameters are available:

+- Number of rounds (*this is the only parameter which should be edited in file bin/game.php*)
 - Game length (by default 100 iterations)
 - Action payoffs (by default 3/3 for mutual cooperation, 5/0 for one-side cooperation and 1/1 for mutual defection)
 - Turn error rate (by default in 5% cases strategy makes mistake and do opposite to what it intends to do)